-

 various cultures since ancient times.

-Primarily, the heat had sacral meaning and was
+Primarily, the heat had sacral meaning and

-organism.
-For that purpose, hot water and sand
+whole organism.
+For that purpose, hot water

-(mud baths) from natural thermal springs, and
+and sand (mud baths) from natural thermal

-were utilized.
+volcanic caves were utilized.

 The first known use of heat therapy was